 What if there are no participating Double Up sites in my area?
 Call us at 866.586.2796 to let us know you want Double Up in your area!
 For a complete list of farmers markets that accept SNAP Bridge Cards or other food assistance programs, visit Michigan Farmers Market Association.

 When does the program run?
-Double Up Food Bucks is a seasonal program in Michigan.
-In most locations, the farmers market program runs from June 1 – October 31; the grocery store program runs from August 1– December 31.
+Double Up Food Bucks begins at Michigan Farmers’ Markets from April 1st, for the duration of the market season.
+The Michigan grocery store program begins August 1st and operates year-round.
 Bridge Card customers can use the program every day that participating locations are open during the Double Up program season.

 Does Double Up Food Bucks match WIC?
 No, WIC purchases are not eligible for matching Double Up Food Bucks dollars.

 What if I do not have SNAP (food stamps) or a Bridge Card?
 Visit the MIBridges site or call 1.855.ASK.MICH for information about application qualifications.

 What if I need immediate food help?
 Dial 211 (United Way’s hotline) to get information about emergency food relief options and other services in your area.

 How did Double Up Food Bucks get started?
 National nonprofit Fair Food Network launched Double Up Food Bucks as a six-week pilot in five farmers markets in Detroit in 2009.
 Since then, the program has grown to more than 200 sites across Michigan, including farmers markets, grocery stores, CSAs, food share programs, mobile food trucks, and farm stands.

 The pilot program in grocery stores began in 2013 – one of the first in the nation to bring incentives to this setting.
 Now, over 50 grocery stores across Michigan participate in the program.